shashikantstpi/fablab180319/equipments/vinyl cutter.md

-# Shashikant & Gaurav Fablab Training Experiance
+# Fablab Training Experiance of Shashikant & Gaurav
 ## INTRODUCTORY DAY-1 (DATE - 18.03.2019)
-;;

 Trainers for the FAB LAB- Mr. Fransicso and Mr. Shibu.

 Dr. Omkar Rai (Director General- STPI) motivated the participants of the STPI to give the best during the training for FAB Labs to be executed across the country in future.